 Payment Processing: Online stores often use APIs to integrate third-party payment services like PayPal.
 When you choose to pay with PayPal, the store’s website sends an API request to PayPal to process the payment3.

-HMR: Hot Module Replacement.
-During the webdev process, it allows developer to instantly update the content of the web page without losing time to recompile or deploying.
+HMR (Hot Module Replacement): During the webdev process, it allows developer to instantly update the content of the web page without losing time to recompile or deploying.

-PaaS: Open source distributed Platform as a Service.
-Platform as a Service (PaaS) is a cloud computing model that provides a complete environment for developing, running, and managing applications without the complexity of building and maintaining the underlying infrastructure4.
+PaaS (Platform as a Service): Open source distributed Platform as a Service.
+PaaS is a cloud computing model that provides a complete environment for developing, running, and managing applications without the complexity of building and maintaining the underlying infrastructure4.
 It allows developers to focus on writing code while the PaaS provider manages the hardware, software, and other resources needed for application development and deployment.

-SaaS: Software as a Service (SaaS) is a cloud computing model where users access software applications over the internet, typically through a web browser, without needing to install or maintain the software on their own devices.
+SaaS (Software as a Service): SaaS is a cloud computing model where users access software applications over the internet, typically through a web browser, without needing to install or maintain the software on their own devices.
 This model allows for subscription-based payment and provides benefits like automatic updates and scalability.

-SDK: Source Development Kit.
-Essentially, this constitutes a suite of programmatic instruments that enables users to engage with an extant product in order to develop tailored functionalities.
+SDK (Source Development Kit): Essentially, this constitutes a suite of programmatic instruments that enables users to engage with an extant product in order to develop tailored functionalities.
 For instance, a software developer might utilize the iOS SDK to design bespoke applications specifically for the iPhone.